Uuvana-Studios/Longvinter-server-documentation/docs/windows/setup-vanilla.md

 - Min.
 3 GB RAM;
 - Min.
 64-bit Windows 10 Operating System.

-## Port-forwarding and Firewalls

-If you are running this in your home network it will be necessary to do port forwarding or open ports in your firewall.
-For port forwarding instructions, please refer to the information/documentation provided by your ISP or router/modem manufacturer.

-!!! warning "**Warning**"

-    In other tutorials it is asked to open the TCP Port 7777, do not do it.
-Unreal Engine doesn't use TCP connections - you would be leaving a unused port open by doing so!

-- For Steam open: 27015 & 27016 (TCP and UDP)
-- For Unreal Engine open: 7777 (UDP Only)

 ## Installing the server

 The easiest way to install the server is to right-click and git bash to the folder where you want to install the server files.
 You can also use CMD if you installed just GIT and not the GIT BASH.